Home

 COMMON GOLDENEYE

-pair of Common Goldeneye
+Pair of Common Goldeneye on a Canadian lake

 Paul, one of our regular contributors recently submitted his report of a sighting of the Common Goldeneye in the Barrie, Ontario, area.